Specifications for Preparation of Master’s Theses and Doctoral Dissertations

 The student may consult the thesis advisor in his/her department about a style guide, which will describe formatting details above and beyond those of the Graduate School.
 The style guide may be from a specialized field/association or may be a thesis manual.
 Examples include the Modern Language Association Handbook for Writers of Research Papers, the Publication Manual of the American Psychological Association, and Turabian, A Manual for Writers of Research Papers, Theses and Dissertations.

-The title page contains the thesis title; candidate's name; candidate's degrees, granting institutions, and dates received; statement shown on sample page ("A thesis submitted to ..."); name of department or school granting degree; and year the thesis is submitted (see sample title page).
+The title page contains the thesis title; candidate's name; candidate's degrees, granting institutions, and dates received; statement shown on sample page ("A thesis submitted to ..."); name of department or school granting degree; and year the thesis is submitted.
+It also includes the names of all committee members (see sample title page).

 The abstract provides a succinct, descriptive account of the thesis.
 It is limited to 350 words and should include specific details for indexing.
 The abstract must include your name, the initials of your degree, your department, thesis title, and faculty advisor - as shown in the sample abstract page.

 Please note that master’s students are limited to 150 words on the abstract which goes on the “about your submission” profile page.
 The abstract within the actual pdf document may still be 350 words, but you will need to prepare a shortened version to place on the profile page.